55 Top Marketing Blogs You MUST Follow (According To Marketers)

 This tagline was enough to catch the attention of a number of YouTubers, who parodied the idea of fruit-hating ninjas.

 “Fruit Ninja in Real Life to Dubstep!”, a live-action short by YouTuber Scott David Winn was released in 2012.
-It involved a main character slicing fruits with a sword to become a ninja.
-It racked up 29 million views, and even got the attention of Halfbrick Studios who shared the video on their official Fruit Ninja Facebook page.
+It involved the main character slicing fruits with a sword to become a ninja.
+It racked up 29 million views and even got the attention of Halfbrick Studios who shared the video on their official Fruit Ninja Facebook page.